jmmenes/what-i-learned-in-week-2/README.md

 I learned how use GitHub & fork repositories, make changes.

 - git clone
+- git add <FILE_NAME> \*to add a single file
+- git add -A \*add all changed files
-- git add
+- git add . \*add all files and changes without the deleted files
-- git commit -m
+- git commit -m "The Commit message"
 - git push